samjones00/docs/docs/_documentation/web-apply.md

 title: Customize .NET Core Apps with 'web +'
 ---

-Whilst we believe [web new](/web-new) is a super simple way to create and maintain project templates, we've also created an even simpler and lighter way to create projects - from gists!
+Whilst we believe [x new](/web-new) is a super simple way to create and maintain project templates, we've also created an even simpler and lighter way to create projects - from gists!

-We can use `web +` (read as "apply gist") to create light-weight customized projects by applying multiple gists on top of each other.
+We can use `x +` (read as "apply gist") to create light-weight customized projects by applying multiple gists on top of each other.
 One of the major benefits of this approach is that it's not only limited at project creation time as it's also a great way to easily add
 "layered functionality" to existing projects.